-- To encourage employees to feel confident in raising serious concerns, to question and act upon their concerns about practice
+- encourage staff to feel confident in raising concerns and to question and act upon their concerns about practice

-- To ensure employees receive a response to their concerns and they are aware of how to pursue them if they are not satisfied
+- ensure that staff receive a response to their concerns and that they are aware of how to pursue them if they are not satisfied

-- To reassure employees that they will be protected from possible reprisals or victimisation if they have reasonable belief that they have made any disclosure in good faith
+- reassure staff that they will be protected from possible reprisals or victimisation if they have reasonable belief that they have made any disclosure in good faith.

 - Conduct which is an offence or breach of the law

-- Dangerous procedures and practice risking Health and Safety, including risks to the public as well as employees
+- Health and safety risks, including risks to the public as well as other employees/staff

 - Damage to the environment